omicsEye/omeClust/README.md

 * Installation

-*m2clust* is implemented in python and packaged and available via PyPi.
+*omeClust* is implemented in python and packaged and available via PyPi.
 Run the following command to get it installed (use `sudo` to install it for all users or use --user and provide a path with write access)

 ``
-$ sudo pip3 install m2clust
+$ sudo pip3 install omeClust
 ``
 * Input data